 Author: Harriet McGuire

 Chissano, Alberto (1935-1994)

 Alberto Mabungulane Chissano first tried his hand at wood sculpture in 1964, and in the first decade of his career had his work displayed in multiple local and international group exhibitions.
 By 1972 Chissano held his first solo exhibition abroad.
-Mozambique’s independence from Portugal in 1975, the Chissano Museum Gallery in Matola, a suburb of the capital, Maputo (formerly Lourenco Marques), was established in his home and he had the first of several generations of Mozambican sculptors learning the secrets of working in mafora and sandalwood at his side.
+Before Mozambique’s independence from Portugal in 1975, the Chissano Museum Gallery in Matola, a suburb of the capital, Maputo (formerly Lourenco Marques), was established in his home and he had the first of several generations of Mozambican sculptors learning the secrets of working in mafora and sandalwood at his side.
 Among the well-known Mozambican sculptors who trained at Chissano’s studio are Naftal Langa (1932-2014), Muando (1960 --), and Ndlozy (1970 --).
+In the 1980s Matola suffered bomb attacks and years of violence from South Africa’s military actions in 1981 against the ANC camps in the neighborhood, and later in the decade faced fierce fighting during Mozambique’s civil war.
+When rebuilding began Chissano provided all the interior woodwork -- crucifix, altar and pews – for a small Roman Catholic parish church, Sao Joao Baptista de Fomento, near his home.
+Friends and followers throughout Mozambique and around the world mourned his death, by suicide, in 1994.

-Chissano learned furniture-making from his father and carved masks as a child in Manjacaze, Gaza Province, in southern Mozambique, but had no formal artistic training.
+Chissano learned furniture making from his father and carved masks in the Ronga tradition as a child in Manjacaze, Gaza Province, in southern Mozambique, but had no formal artistic training.
 His introduction to sculpture came at the Alvaro de Castro Museum where a biology teacher from the high school across the street, Augusto Cabral, taught him taxidermy.
-In 1979 he returned to the museum, by then renamed Mozambique’s Museum of Natural History and under the direction of Dr. Cabral, with a commission to create an 18-foot statue from a tree felled at the site
+In 1979 he returned to the museum, by then renamed Mozambique’s Museum of Natural History and under the direction of Dr. Cabral, with a commission to create an 18-foot statue from a tree felled at the site.